 1. Beats Rose Gold Headphones: Solo3 Edition – $239.95

 When it comes to style, Beats always land near the top of the list.
 And in our rose gold headphones roundup they take the number one spot.
 There’s a few reasons the on ear Solo3 version of Beats’ most popular line live up to the hype.
 Rose gold coloring just isn’t cool unless the product is made well.
 That means using metals, not plastics, and creating a true gold texture.
 That slightly brushed, luxurious, and ever so perfectly matte luster is something you can’t fake.
 Beats’ Solo3 Rose Gold Headphones accomplish this by using lightweight metals like aluminum and stainless steel.
 Coloring looks and feels premium, and of course you’ll also pay a premium price.
 Did you really expect rose gold headphones to be cheap?

-Beats Rose Gold Headphones: Check on Amazon with Free Shipping
+Beats Rose Gold Headphones: $239.95 with Free Shipping

 - Premium sound quality and style.
 There’s no denying Beats gets it right in the sound department.
 No expense has been spared on the Solo3.
 The fine-tuned acoustics driver brings you clear, rich, and simply glorious sound right out of the box.
 Bass is truly excellent too, and stands up well to headphones specifically tuned for bass.
 The white accent ear cups and interior also make the rose gold coloring pop.
 And if rose gold headphones aren’t your thing, there are literally 12 other colors to choose from at the same price point.